Music for the Masses: Retrospective reviews

 In a retrospective review for Q, Dave Henderson found the narratives on Music for the Masses to be among Depeche Mode's most uncertain and contemplative, and that most of its songs were "real diamonds in the darkness ... this was the point at which Depeche Mode were first taken seriously."
 Sal Cinquemani of Slant Magazine described it as "steeped in high drama, each track spilling into the next like a pop-rock opera", saying that it showed the gloomier side of the "post-punk synth-pop" scene during the 1980s and was a success with both critics and consumers.
 Cinquemani's review claimed that the lyrical themes explored on the album include repentance and redemption.
 Alternative Press called the record "articulate, intricate electronic music that lacked the tinny feel of DM's early synth pop".
 Dennis Lim of Blender wrote that Music for the Masses "isn't just huge but unrelenting, muscled up with industrial guitar, Goth grit and arena ambition", while in Mojo, Danny Eccleston described it as "their first rock'n'roll album, in a way", observing "more focus, starker riffs, a bigger canvas, and plenty of songs that would have worked in any sonic context."
 Several retrospective assessments of the album say that themes of religion, sex, vulnerability and relationships are prevalent in the songs of Music for the Masses.

 Music for the Masses was listed by Slant Magazine at number 75 on their list of "The 100 Best Albums of the 1980s".
-It was included in the book 1001 Albums You Must Hear Before You Die (2006) as well as Rolling Stone magazine's 500 Greatest Albums of All Time, which commends Gore's lyrical maturity and the band's evolution toward more serious, introspective songwriting.
+It was included in the book 1001 Albums You Must Hear Before You Die (2006).